-How do I view course content offline as an ePub file?
+How do I view course content offline as an ePub file as an instructor?

-If your course has enabled ePub exports, you can view your course offline as an ePub file.
+If ePub Exporting has been enabled for your course, you can view your course offline as an ePub file.
 You can download the ePub file and upload it into any eReader software for viewing, such as iBooks or Azardi.

 ePub content is for offline viewing only; you cannot interact with course content directly, such as completing an assignment or viewing any submissions.
 In an ePub file, you can view assignment details, availability dates, and point values.
 Discussions include the discussion topic.
 All discussion replies (graded or ungraded) are considered submissions and must be viewed online.
 Additionally, you can view any embedded media files in the ePub.
 Any files that aren't supported in the ePub format, such as file attachments or PDFs, can be downloaded to be viewed in the file's native environment.

-Currently ePub file and any associated files can only be generated in the browser version of Canvas, but the files can be transferred for viewing on any supported device.
+Currently ePub files and any associated files can only be generated in the browser version of Canvas, but the files can be transferred for viewing on any supported device.

-Depending on the course setup, the ePub may be organized by modules or content type (assignments, discussions, quizzes, etc.).
-When viewing by module, only items you have access to view in each module will be included in the ePub file.
+By default, ePub files are organized by module, though you can change the ePub format to be organized by content type (assignments, discussions, quizzes, etc.) When viewing by module, only items you have access to view in each module will be included in the ePub file.
 Locked modules list either their prerequisites or the unlock date, as well as the items that are contained within that module (though not the actual content of those items themselves).

 Open User Settings